Let's start with the science.

 Hundreds of other megalithic structures throughout Europe are oriented to the solstices and the equinoxes.
 The blossoming field of archaeoastronomy studies such sacred sites in the Americas, Asia, Indonesia, and the Middle East.
 Recent research into the medieval Great Zimbabwe in sub-Saharan Africa (also known as the “African Stonehenge”) indicates a similar purpose.
 In North America, one of the most famous such sites is the Sun Dagger of Chaco Canyon, New Mexico, built a thousand years ago by the Chacoans, ancestors of the Pueblo people.
 Even cultures that followed a moon-based calendar seemed also to understand the importance of these sun-facing seasonal turning points.

-The book, The Sun in the Church: Cathedrals as Solar Observatories, reveals that many medieval Catholic churches were also built as solar observatories.
+And now a book, The Sun in the Church reveals that many medieval Catholic churches were also built as solar observatories.
 The church, once again reinforcing the close ties between religious celebration and seasonal passages, needed astronomy to predict the date of Easter.
 And so observatories were built into cathedrals and churches throughout Europe.
 Typically, a small hole in the roof admitted a beam of sunlight, which would trace a path along the floor.
 The path, called the meridian line, was often marked by inlays and zodiacal motifs.
 The position at noon throughout the year, including the extremes of the solstices, was also carefully marked.

 A linguistic puzzle.